lsst-dm/dmtn-082/index.rst

 * Additionally, DM (SQuaRE) has built a framework for metric curation and alert monitoring (lsst.verify, SQuaSH and a planned trend excursion alert harness) that could be well suited for integrating certain key facility metrics.

+* DM (SQuaRE) will be investigating platforms for metrics monitoring and trend analysis, some of which may be good candidates for telemetry-derived data

 * Aggregations of telemetry data are also of interest to night-reporting and characterisation-reporting tooling.

+Engineering staff and the commissioning team are excited and motivated to use DM tooling, however when they discuss their usecases low latencies in exposing facility information to the tooling is a strong presumption.

 Baselined Design
 ================